Victor Suthren: Career

-Born in Montreal, Suthren was educated at Bishop's University (BA, 1965) and Concordia University (MA, 1970).
+Born in Montreal of British ancestry, Suthren was educated at Bishop's University (BA, 1965) and Concordia University (MA, 1970).
 He joined the Civil Service and rose to serve as Director General of the Canadian War Museum, Ottawa (1986-1997) before leaving to pursue a writing career.
-A former university naval reservist, he was appointed to a lengthy term as an Honorary Captain(N) in the Royal Canadian Navy (1997-2014), attached to the office of the Commander of the RCN, and received the Canadian Forces Decoration (CD) and the Queen's Diamond Jubilee Medal.
+A former university naval reservist, he was appointed an active, working Honorary Captain(N) in the Royal Canadian Navy (1997-2014), attached to the office of the Commander of the RCN.
 He has been President of the international Captain Cook Society since May 2023, and has been an occasional film adviser and oceanic "tall ship" sailor in the replica of HM Bark "Endeavour" and other ships.
 From 1983 to 1993 he sang in the chorus and in some minor lead roles with the Ottawa Savoy Society's Gilbert and Sullivan productions.
 In 1969 he married Lindsay Scott of Montreal, an artist and teacher of biology, and they have three children, who also have families.